igotnextofficial/IGNFrontend/notes.md

 ## Current To do List
 - [x] Add categories to article creation pages.
+- [] Add an Editor Context &amp; provider for forms to use.
 - [] update backend to receive categories
 - [] on Dashboard page remove drafts from side of compose or when saved redirect page
 - [] add an image upload feature for the articles